martijnLankhorst/pyjjasim/README.md

 ![alt text](./examples/images/biassed_honeycomb.png?raw=true)
 *figure 1*: Example of a frustrated honeycomb array with horizontal current bias.
 Snapshot of a time evolution; the vortices are drifting downward.
-The electric potential gradually in the direction of the external current.
+The electric potential gradually increases in the direction of the external current.

 ![alt text](./examples/images/shapiro_steps.png?raw=true)